-- At least 1 large pot; I prefer 16 to 20 quart Teflon lined pots for easy cleanup. - Jelly strainer see step 6 or a colander and cheesecloth. - 1 Canner (a huge pot to sterilize the jars after filling (about \$30 to \$35 at mall kitchen stores, sometimes at WalMart (seasonal item).
-Note: we sell canners and supplies here, too - at excellent prices - and it helps support this web site! - Ball jars (Publix, WalMart carry then lids to the jars.
+- At least 1 large pot; I prefer 16 to 20 quart lined pots for easy cleanup. - Jelly strainer see step 6 or a colander and cheesecloth. - 1 Canner (a huge pot to sanitize the jars after filling (about \$30 to \$35 at mall kitchen stores, sometimes at big box stores and grocery stores.).
+Note: we sell canners and supplies here, too at excellent prices and it helps support this web site! - Ball jars (Grocery stores, like Publix, Kroger, Safeway carry them, as do some big box stores about \$7 per dozen 8 ounce jars including the lids and rings) - Lids thin, flat, round metal lids with a gum binder that seals them against the top of the jar.
+They may only be used once. - Rings metal bands that secure the lids to the jars.
 They may be reused many times.

-about \$7 per dozen 8 ounce jars

-including the lids and rings)

-- Lids thin, flat, round metal lids with a gum binder that seals them against the top of the jar.
-They may only be used once.

-- Rings metal bands that secure the